Content in RST files#

 • Contribute

-For example, here is the toctree directive in the index.rst file for this Content in RST files section:
+The toctree directive for this Content in RST files page (doc/_build/html/content-writing/rst-files-writers/index.html), looks like this:

 .. toctree::